Opinion | Would a well-run private company tolerate behavior like Andrew Cuomo’s?

 Even Mr. Cuomo’s version of what occurred between him and Ms. Bennett, a 25-year-old former aide whom he described as a “hard-working and valued member” of his team, raises troubling questions about his judgment and fitness to serve in public office.
 He didn’t dispute her account but said he never intended to act in any way that was inappropriate.
 He said he thought he was acting as a mentor and lamented that he often is “playful” and likes to “make jokes” with some staff that may have been “misinterpreted as an unwanted flirtation.”
 It is astounding that someone in government as long as Mr. Cuomo wouldn’t realize, particularly after the #MeToo movement, the power dynamics of the workplace that make any such talk wrong and not to be tolerated.

-It’s not hard to imagine how Ms. Bennett felt when she thought the 63-year-old governor wanted to sleep with her.
-“Horribly uncomfortable and scared.
+It’s not hard to imagine how Ms. Bennett felt when she thought the 63-year-old governor wanted to sleep with her: “Horribly uncomfortable and scared.
 And was wondering how I was going to get out of it and assumed it was the end of my job.”
 After reporting the incident to Mr. Cuomo’s chief of staff, she agreed to a transfer to another job, but eventually quit state government.
 Whether the sexual harassment allegations end up costing Mr. Cuomo his job, too, remains to be seen.

 Read more: